lgodard/nwjs-node-packager/README.md

 - default installer `exe` needs `nsis` linux package
 - `msi` installer needs `wixl` linux package
 - `msi` : Since `debian 12`, with `wixl 0.101`, the `File` source paths in generated `.wixl` file need to be relative.
 The parameter `wixl_relative_path` allow this.
+- protect : Since `nwjs 0.69.0`, the sdk file `nwjc` needs `wine 9.0` to run.
+So be carefull as `debian 12` provides `wine 8.4` but one can use up-to-date `winehq` debian packages - see https://wiki.winehq.org/Debian

 OSX specific
 =======